toasterparty/metroid-fool/README.md

 ## Difficulty

 This hack is hard.
 It is intended for players who have spent a non-trivial amount of time learning the likes of the speedrun, the randomizer and other sequence-breaking runs.
-If you do not feel like you have a strong foundation for the techniques required by those types of rus, this hack may not be fore you.
+If you do not feel like you have a strong foundation for the techniques required by those types of runs, this hack may not be for you.

 **Example**: 5-bomb jumps (e.g. UBJ) and wallcrawling are not required, but NSJ Frigate Crash Site climb is